Joseph Biggar: Conversion to Catholicism

 Biggar's parents were Presbyterians, but in 1877 he was formally received into the Roman Catholic Church.
-Biggar is reported to have said that he took catholic communion to "annoy his sister".
-Others believe that he converted to the majority church in Ireland "more from ‘patriotic’ than religious motivations".
+Biggar is reported to have said that he took Catholic communion to "annoy his sister".
+One biographer has opined that he converted to the majority church in Ireland "more from 'patriotic' than religious motivations".

 Meeting Biggar in 1879 in Boulogne, John Devoy recalls bringing up the subject of his conversion to Catholicism:[I said] I was sorry he had turned Catholic...
 Biggar asked sharply, "Why?" and I replied that he could be more useful as a Presbyterian.
 "Now", I said, "when young Protestants in Ulster showed a tendency towards Nationality their mothers would say to them: 'The next thing we'll know is that you've turned Papish like Joe Biggar'".
 "And what about my soul?" asked Biggar.
 "Oh, I'd be willing to see you damned for the sake of Ireland", I said jocularly.
 Biggar laughed and then... began a discussion of the Presbyterian doctrine of Predestination.